July 7th 2017

 ’m generally one that likes the fight to go to the ground and impose my will on my opponent.
 I come from a wrestling background and I love Brazilian Jiu Jitsu.
 However, I’m finding a new love for Muay Thai that I never thought I had.
 So, I’ll have to say that my game is ever evolving, as it should be 😉

 What does being a fighter mean to you ?

 Being a fighter, is something I’ve been my entire life, literally.
 I fought for my life in the first moments of it by having the umbilical cord wrapped around my neck cutting of circulation to my brain and body.
 I’ve fought to be me, and stand out differently, be courageous for those who couldn’t.
 Even though I always knew I was unique and had an undefined mission in this life.
 I knew I always had what it took to push myself to be better, faster, stronger.
 Being a fighter, means stepping out of my comfort zone to accomplish the things I fear the most.
 To stand and face adversity no matter what, no matter who, no matter where, why or how.
 Challenging myself to be better on every level of existence.
 But most of all, I’d have to say, being a fighter to me, means being an INCREDIBLY humble, gracious, inspirational and motivational role model for ALL walks of life, and leaving a legacy that is truly remarkably great.

 What weight do you fight at ?

-If you could have one dream fight who would it be against ?
+If you could have one dream fight who would it be against and why ?

-Who has been your toughest fight to date ?
+Out of all your fights who has been your toughest opponent to date ?

 Who are you fighting next ?